floweredscarf/su25/projects/byow/index.md

  - 19 points: Obeying base spec for phase 1 and phase 2.
  - 1 point: Submitting the [Projct 3 Reflection Form](https://forms.gle/RUWapL4ayzHvYgzs5)

-**You'll also need identify a commit** so we can grade it.
+**You'll also need to identify a commit** so we can grade it.
 You should:

 1. Identify the SHA of the commit that you'd like us to grade for the demo.
    **This SHA must be from the same as the commit you submitted to Gradescope**.
 It's OK if they're not exactly the